akshitagupta23/Capstone_Project/README.md

 Implementation of projecct building process is done through following steps.

-> Step 1 Research Phase
+> Research Phase

-> Step 2 Building of Web APP
+> Building of Web APP

-> Step 3 Containerisation of Project using Docker
+> Containerisation of Project using Docker

 ### DataSet